wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

     }
 ```

-1. If the capabilities argument is not set, and the map_meta_cap argument is not set, and the capability_type argument is set to either post or page, then set the map_meta_cap argument to true.
-If you scroll back up to line 480, you can see that the default value for the capability_type argument is post.
-So because your custom post type doesn't have a capability_type set, then the map_meta_cap argument will be set to true.
+1. If the `capabilities` argument is empty, and the `map_meta_cap` argument is `null`, and the `capability_type` argument is set to either `post` or `page`, then set the `map_meta_cap` argument to `true`.
+If you scroll back up to line 480, you can see that the default value for the `capability_type` argument is `post`.
+So because your custom post type doesn't pass any of these arguments, then the `map_meta_cap` argument will be set to `true`.
-2. Later on, the cap property is set to the result of the get_post_type_capabilities function, which is defined in the same file.
-This function takes the $args array as an argument, and returns an array of capabilities.
-So here, because the capability_type argument is set to post, and the map_meta_cap argument is set to true, then the cap property on the story custom post type will be set to an array of capabilities that are mapped to the default WordPress capabilities for a post.
+2. Later on, the `cap` property is set to the result of the `get_post_type_capabilities` function.
+This function accepts the `$args` array as an argument, and returns an array of capabilities.
+So here, because the `capability_type` argument is set to `post`, and the `map_meta_cap` argument is set to true, then the `cap` property on the `story` custom post type will be set to an array of capabilities that are mapped to the default WordPress capabilities for a post.

+You can control these capabilities by passing relevant values to the three arguments that are used above, and described in the [developer handbook entry](https://developer.wordpress.org/reference/functions/register_post_type/) for `register_post_type`.
+The possible arguments are:
+1. `capability_type`
+2. `capabilities`
+3. `map_meta_cap`

 ## Setting the capability_type argument